 The filters provided also allow you to view subsets of the available data, such as only displaying contract creation transactions or fungible tokens in the Tokens view.

 The peers view provides insights into the peers that your node is connected to.
-This is usefull if you want to check that you are successfully to a wider network.
+This is useful if you want to check that you are successfully to a wider network.